 3. The registered office of the company is situate in Gibraltar at Suite 601/701, Europort, Europort Road, Gibraltar GX11 1AA.

-4. The company's office in the United Kingdom is situate at c/o Memery Crystal LLP, 165 Fleet Street, London, EC4A 2DY.
+4. The company's office in the United Kingdom is situate at 1 Bedford Avenue, London WC1B 3AU.

 5. The liability of the members is limited.